- 11 ways to restore healthy gut bacteria

 The same principle applies when it comes to hydrochloric acid, the acid our bodies use to digest food, especially protein.
 As we age, our levels of stomach acid decline, which can result in poor digestion, and ultimately, a compromised gut and poor mineral absorption.5 The blood test diet has largely been debunked, however its one redeeming argument is that there does appear to be a link to blood type and stomach acid levels.
 Not everyone has the same ability to digest food, bottom line.

-Enter digestive enzymes, a supplement long known to the bodybuilding community, that can help you break down and absorb more of the food you eat.
+Enter digestive enzymes (View on Amazon), a supplement long known to the bodybuilding community, that can help you break down and absorb more of the food you eat.
 Taken before a meal, enzymes like protease help to digest protein, while amylase breaks down starches, like bread.
 For our purposes here, the idea with digestive enzymes is they give an extra push to a weakened gut that isn’t doing a great job accessing nutrients from food.

 #8 – Ditch the dishwasher